 I ignore the implications hiding just below the surface of his remark and go climb in the shower.
 It’s hot, not too hot, just hot enough to turn my skin red.
 Just like I like it.
 I smile again.
 Maybe I’ve taken a few showers over here.

-When I’m and, slide back the curtain, he is standing there watching me as he’s done countless times before.
+When I’m done and slide back the curtain, he is standing there watching me as he’s done countless times before.
 He’s slipped into my space so silently, so effortlessly, I didn’t even realize he was there.

 “You should have gotten in with me.”

 “I was going to but you know how showers are with us,” and I do.
-For a moment I’m back to the last time we were in this bathroom, in this shower.
+For a moment I’m back to the last time we were in this bathroom, in this shower, dripping wet, his hands all over me, my face pressed against the shower wall.
 Instead I focus on the cadence in his voice.
 I try to mentally record it so I can take that with me, too.

 As he steps in, I leave the bathroom and go to dry off.
 Before I know what I’m doing, impulsively I walk back towards the bathroom, drop my towel at the door and get in the shower with him.